reneschoonrok/Kubernetes-stellar/Readme.md

 # Kubernetes-stellar
+A Kubernetes operations dashboard.
+Runs on any kubernetes cluster in the world!
+Also on minikube. <br/>
 Interact with your kubernetes cluster in style.. just by starting a pod. :) <br/>
 <br/>
 View pod logs, details and cluster events with a single click. <br/>